 This degree combines the study of French or Spanish with management.
 At the end of Year 2, you will continue to specialise in Business Studies, as well as continuing the study of two languages.

 All students undertaking this degree follow two pathways, namely French or Spanish and either Business or Marketing.
 The third strand is chosen from one of Economics, Finance, Business Law, Politics or a second language, depending on where your interest lies.
 You will study modules with an international or European content.

-This almost unique degree course leads to the award of a double degree with either the Ecole de Management in Strasbourg, France (EMS), or the University of Passau in Germany (the latter for native speakers of German only).
+This almost unique degree course leads to the award of a integrated Masters with either the Ecole de Management in Strasbourg, France (EMS), or the University of Passau in Germany (the latter for native speakers of German only).
 The Strasbourg version involves French, and the option of taking Spanish too, as well as Business or Marketing, while the Passau version for German native speakers involves the study of French or Spanish, Politics, History, and Business.
-An extra year is required to complete the double degree, with students spending Semester 6 in France or Spain, and one year at the partner institution.
+An extra year is required to complete the integrated Masters, with students spending Semester 6 in France or Spain, and one year at the partner institution.
 The Strasbourg strand is open to students from across the EU, including Germany, France and Spain.

 This distinctive combination allows the study of French or Spanish with Psychology.
 Teaching is supported by the renowned research experience of Stirling’s Psychology department.